\'Ez fields

+Macintyre~\cite{Macintyre-omegastable} showed that an infinite field with quantifier elimination is algebraically closed, so Fact A fails when $K$ is not algebraically closed.
+Theorem A generalizes Fact A as the \'etale open topology over an algebraically closed field agrees with the Zariski topology.

-\begin{thmA} Suppose that $K$ is large and perfect and $f : V \to W$ is a morphism of $K$-varieties.
+\begin{thmA} Suppose that $K$ is large and perfect and $f \colon V \to W$ is a morphism of $K$-varieties.
 If $X$ is an \'ez subset of $V(K)$ then $f(X)$ is an \'ez-subset of $W(K)$. \end{thmA}

 If $K$ is not large then the conclusion of Theorem A trivially holds.
 If $K$ is large, imperfect, and of characteristic $p$, then the conclusion of Theorem A fails as the set of $p$th powers is not an \'ez set, see Section~\ref{section:sharp}.
-Theorem A immediately implies Theorem B.
+Theorem A immediately implies Corollary A.

-\begin{thmB} Suppose $K$ is large and perfect.
+\begin{corA} Suppose $K$ is large and perfect.
 Then any existentially definable subset of any $K^m$ is an \'ez set.
-In particular any existentially definable subset of $K$ is a union of a definable \'etale open subset of $K$ and a finite set. \end{thmB}
+In particular any existentially definable subset of $K$ is a union of a definable \'etale open subset of $K$ and a finite set. \end{corA}

 This prompts us to prove some general facts on \'ez sets.
-In particular we see that certain properties of definable sets in algebraically closed fields generalize to \'ez sets in large perfect fields.
-Note that if $K$ is not large then any subset of $V(K)$ is trivially \'etale open, so largeness is the minimal requirement necessary for a theory of \'ez sets.
-Given a subset $X$ of $V$ we let $\dim X$ be the dimension of the Zariski closure of $X$.
-If $X \subseteq K^m$ then $\dim X$ is the maximal number of polynomial functions on $X$ that can be algebraically independent over $K$.
+We show that certain properties of definable sets in algebraically closed fields generalize to \'ez sets in large perfect fields.
+If $K$ is not large then any subset of $V(K)$ is trivially \'etale open, so largeness is the minimal requirement necessary for a theory of \'ez sets.
+We let $\dim X$ be the dimension of the Zariski closure of a subset $X$ of $V$.
+If $X \subseteq K^m$ then $\dim X$ is the maximal number of polynomial functions on $X$ that can be algebraically independent over $K$~\cite[Example 2.12.3]{lou-dimension}.